dade92/side_channel_attack_suite/README.md

     All of these tools accept as argument a config file.
     Each directory has a config file example with detailed information about all the parameters.

-    All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the -png images.
+    All of these tools produce gnuplot scripts that should be passed to gnuplot in order to generate the .png images.

     There is a Makefile that will compile everything in this directory.
 Just type Make in the terminal.